Close

 Expectation

+Our portfolio companies are key to building a resilient and forward-looking portfolio as part of our T2030 strategy, and ultimately, to deliver good sustainable returns over the long term.
 As part of our constructive engagement, we share our shareholder expectations with the boards of our portfolio companies.
-We encourage them to be agile and innovative, and to be prepared to face disruptions while tapping on new opportunities.
-They are key to helping us build a resilient and forward-looking portfolio as part of our T2030 strategy, and ultimately, to deliver sustainable returns over the long term.
+We encourage them to remain agile and innovative, and to be prepared to navigate disruption while capturing new opportunities.

-We expect companies to comply with applicable laws, and to abide by sound corporate governance and appropriate codes of conduct and ethics.
-We do not condone any form of misconduct and malfeasance and hold the boards accountable for the activities of their companies.
+We expect portfolio companies to comply with applicable laws and uphold sound corporate governance and ethical standards.
+We do not condone misconduct or malfeasance and hold the boards accountable for the activities of their respective companies.

 As an institution and as individuals, we act with integrity and are guided by our Temasek values.